Dr Joachim Ermer, Ermer Quality Consulting, Germany

 Furthermore, the guideline describes how ECs are identified as well as what information can be designated as supportive information that would not require a regulatory submission, if changed.
 Guidance is also included for managing revisions of the ECs over a product’s lifecycle.

-Conference presentations, case studies and open discussions will help participants learn more about the lifecycle management of pharmaceutical products and provide a forum for discussing ICH´s new guideline.
-Participants will thus have the opportunity to give feedback and ask questions directly to ICH´s Expert Working Group (EWG) members on how to move forward with the transition to and implementation of the lifecycle approach.
+Presentations, case studies and open discussions will help participants learn more about the lifecycle management of pharmaceutical products / analytical methods and provide a forum for discussing ICH´s new Guideline.

 The meeting will also address topics such as:

 - What are “Established Conditions” for Manufacture and Control?

 - How could Postapproval Change Management Protocols look like?

 - What is the impact of ICH Q12 on analytical method and process validation and transfer?

 - What are the views and expectations of assessors and inspectors?